cloudflare/cloudflare-docs/content/style-guide/content-strategy/API-content-strategy/API-content-types/endpoints.md

 {{<Aside type="note">}}

 The required components apply to newly created endpoints.
-Existing endpoints will NOT be modified.
+Existing endpoints will **not** be modified.

 {{</Aside>}}